kovidgoyal/calibre/manual/gui.rst

 Virtual Libraries
 -------------------

-A :guilabel:`Virtual Library` is a way to pretend that your |app| library has only a few books instead of its full collection.
+A :guilabel:`Virtual Library` is a way to pretend that your calibre library has only a few books instead of its full collection.
 This is an excellent way to partition your large collection of books into smaller, manageable chunks.
 To learn how to create and use virtual libraries, see the tutorial: